 So that man evidently thought M was in for a good time, and if I'm to understand his gesticulating, possibly wanted in on that.
 I'm going to need a moment to let that one sink in.
 LOL

 The rest of Saturday was uneventful.
 We got home and went to bed early.

 Sunday the 3rd we went down to Camp Humphreys to pick up my Wacom tablet.
 Wahoo!!
 I'm still working with it to get more used to it and tweaking the settings, but I like it so far.

 While we were in the area, we went to the PX and came across a deaf Korean who was offering Korean folk paintings.
 We decided to finally do something we've wanted to do for a while: buy a nice art piece!
 Thus, the picture above.
 We're so cultured now, bow down to us and our sophistication.

 While in the PX, I tried looking at the makeup.
-While Michael was gone, I made concentrated efforts to practice my makeup application and had a list of things I would like to get to round out my makeup collection.
-Michael stopped me and said I should go for the higher end stuff if I'm putting it on my face.
+While M was gone, I made concentrated efforts to practice my makeup application and had a list of things I would like to get to round out my makeup collection.
+M stopped me and said I should go for the higher end stuff if I'm putting it on my face.
 Yup.
 You read that right.
 My husband is encouraging me to go high end and spend more money.
-He's such a keeper.
-LOL

 His reasoning for it was that higher end stuff shouldn't cause as much skin irritation.
 It made sense, as I'd already voiced to him some issues I had with my current stash.
 If there was only one thing I could buy, I told him, it would be brushes; mine are not blend-friendly and irritate my eyelids like no other.
 But since he gave me a free pass to expand my horizons, alrighty then!
 Don't need to tell me twice.